 The member of the Tsets who has received requests from the authoritative organizations and officials shall instigate a process immediately upon the reception.
-Constitutional Justice in Asia

 The complaints concerning a decision of a member of the Tsets on instigating of proceedings on the basis of petitions, information and requests shall be considered by a panel of three members.
 A decision shall be made on whether to instigate a process of examining and resolving disputes.